apache/spark/docs/configuration.md

     before the node is blacklisted for the entire application.
 Blacklisted nodes will be automatically added back to the pool of available resources after the timeout specified by
     <code>spark.blacklist.timeout</code>.
 Note that with dynamic allocation, though, the executors
-    may get marked as idle and be reclaimed by the cluster manager.
+    on the node may get marked as idle and be reclaimed by the cluster manager.
   </td>
 </tr>
 <tr>